Lie groups and Lie algebras: Proofs of the Cartan criteria, properties of semisimple Lie algebras

 \begin{remark} This theorem fails if we replace the word ``semisimple'' by ``simple": e.g., if $\g$ is a simple complex Lie algebra regarded as a real Lie algebra then $\g_{\Bbb C}\cong \g\oplus \g$ is semisimple but not simple. \end{remark}

 \begin {theorem} Let $\g$ be a semisimple Lie algebra and $I \subset \g$ an ideal.
 Then there is an ideal $J\subset \g$ such that $\g = I \oplus J$. \end{theorem}

 \begin{proof} Let $I^\perp$ be the orthogonal complement of $I$ with respect to the Killing form, an ideal in $\g$.
 Consider the intersection $I \cap I^\perp$.
-It is an ideal in $\g$ with the zero Killing form.
+It is an ideal in $\g$ with the zero Killing form (as the Killing form of an ideal in $\g$ is the restriction of the Killing of $\g$).
 Thus, by the Cartan solvability criterion, it is solvable.
 By definition of a semisimple Lie algebra, this means that $I \cap I^\perp$ = 0, so we may take $J= I^\perp$. \end{proof}

 We will see below (in Proposition \ref{dirsu2}) that $J$ is in fact unique and must equal $I^\perp$.

 \begin{corollary} A Lie algebra $\g$ is semisimple iff it is a direct sum of simple Lie algebras. \end{corollary}